5 Things You Should Know Before Developing A Hybrid App

 #5 If you are okay with restrictions

-When Linkedin switched from a hybrid app to a native app, Kiran Prasad, LinkedIn’s senior director for mobile engineering, said the following for hybrid apps:
+When LinkedIn switched from a hybrid app to a native app, Kiran Prasad, LinkedIn’s senior director for mobile engineering, said the following for hybrid apps:

 1. When testing a hypothesis

-It is more cost-effective to develop a hybrid app over native apps.
+It is more cost-effective to develop a mHealth hybrid app over native apps.
 The development and deployment of hybrid apps also takes place at a much faster rate as compared to native apps.

 2. When developing an enterprise application for internal users

-Deciding on the right architecture for your app is like a million-dollar decision.
+Deciding on the right architecture for your mHealth app is like a million-dollar decision.
 However, there is no right or wrong way of doing this and it truly depends on your needs.

 When it comes to choosing a framework to build a hybrid application, there are tons of options available at your disposal.
-From React Native that is ruling over hybrid app development in 2019 to the new kid on the block, Flutter, the choices are many.
+From React Native which is ruling over hybrid app development in 2019 to the new kid on the block, Flutter, the choices are many.

-There is Ionic, Xamarin, Apache Cordova, Adobe PhoneGap, Mobile angular UI and so on.
+There is Ionic, Xamarin, Apache Cordova, Adobe PhoneGap, Mobile angular UI, and so on.
 Which one should you pick?

 Build A Hybrid Mobile App